slub/dlf-3d-viewers/README.md

 | XML |  |  |  |  |  |  |  |  |
 | E54 |  |  |  |  |  |  |  |  |

-*DLF prefix stands for “Digital Library Framework” and is the key of the TYPO3 extension “Kitodo.Presentation”.
-The name of the viewer integration can be chosen freely for your [custom viewer](https://kitodo.github.io/kitodo-presentation/Developers/Embedded3DViewer.html#Custom%20Viewer).*

 ### dlf-3dhop